MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-KT-Module6.md

     * **Independence**: The sample’s observations are independent, e.g., are from a simple random sample. (*Remember*: This also must be true to use simulation methods!)

      * **Normality Condition**: Either the sample observations come from a normally distributed population or we have a large enough sample size.
-To check this condition, use the the following rules of thumb:
+To check this condition, use the following rules of thumb:

          - $n < 30$: The distribution of the sample must be approximately normal with no outliers.